garageScript/c0d3-app/docs/developmentSetup.md

 11. Generate a personal access token.
 Close system console, go to team chat (town square) and click on three horizontal bars near your name *Account settings > Security* , then `generate personal access token`.
 This value will be used as MATTERMOST_ACCESS_TOKEN.

+12. Keep in mind that by default mattermost requires very secure passwords: at least 10 characters, at least one uppercase letter, one number and one special symbol.
+Either use such password when you need to register new users or edit mattermost config at *docker/docker/volumes/app/mattermost/config/config.json* PasswordSettings.

 To submit challenges:
 1. Logout `c0d3 logout`.